edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

 ### Talk about Security Associations

 A security association (SA) is the establishment of shared security attributes between two network entities to support secure communication.
-An SA may include attributes such as: cryptographic algorithm and mode; traffic encryption key; and parameters for the network data to be passed over the connection.
+A SA may include attributes such as: cryptographic algorithm and mode; traffic encryption key; and parameters for the network data to be passed over the connection.
-An SA is a simplex (one-way channel) and logical connection which endorses and provides a secure data connection between the network devices.
+A SA is a simplex (one-way channel) and logical connection which endorses and provides a secure data connection between the network devices.
-The fundamental requirement of an SA arrives when the two entities communicate over more than one channel.
+The fundamental requirement of a SA arrives when the two entities communicate over more than one channel.
 Take, for example, a mobile subscriber and a base station.
 The subscriber may subscribe itself to more than one service.
 Therefore, each service may have different service primitives, such as a data encryption algorithm, public key, or initialization vector.
 A SA is uniquely identified by three parameters:

-- Security Parameters Index (SPI): Enane the receiving system to select the SA for processing the current packet
+- Security Parameters Index (SPI): Enable the receiving system to select the SA for processing the current packet
 - IP Destination Address: Only Unicast are allowed
 - Security Protocol Identifier: AH or ESP

 In each IPSec implementation there is a Security Association Database that defines the parameters associated with each SA.
 IP traffic is related to a specific SAs in the Security Policy Database (SPD).
-An SPD contains entries, each of which defines a subset of I traffic and points to an SA for that traffic.
+A SPD contains entries, each of which defines a subset of IP traffic and points to an SA for that traffic.
 The SA selectors are used to filter outgoing traffic in order to map it into a particular SA.

 So, in **OUTGOING** traffic, when an IP packet arrives and it's for IPSec we have to select the policy to be used.